Supporting Individuals and Families

 The Family Support Department provides the In Home Support Waiver to families with children birth to the age of 21.
 This waivered service is paid for by state and federal dollars; therefore, the child must have NH Medicaid in order to receive this service.
 The intent of the IHSW service is to provide care in the home to the child.
 The child and family have to meet certain criteria in order to be eligible, but the basic supports provided are personal care services to the child as well as respite, behavioral consultation, environmental modifications, etc. For more detailed information, please contact your support coordinator.

 We try to offer a variety of information sharing events throughout the year.
-We participate in several community events to share information about our department.
+We participate in several community events to share information about our agency’s services.
 We provide trainings to our families and the community on a regular basis.
 We also participate in Transition events through the Transition Collaborative in our area.
 This is always a great way for families to begin planning for the future by meeting vendors, other parents, etc.

 The Transition Guide has been updated and a Transition Checklist has been devised for all Family Support staff to use when working with families in the transition age.
 The Transition Guide and checklist work together to assist the family and staff through the process of Transition.
 They assist the staff and family in outlining areas of need, plans of action, etc. We have also devised many packets to send families at different ages.
 For example, a specific three page outline on what to do when your child turns 18 will be mailed to the parents of children that we support at the age of 17 and a half.
 We are continuously updating the transition process to ensure that those families receive accurate information and support along the way.
 As always, we ask all families to invite us to their child’s IEP meeting so we are able to assist when needed and remain involved through the transition period.